 Eli Lilly & Co.
-(LLY), maker of the schizophrenia medicine Zyprexa, reported second-quarter profit that fell less than analysts estimated after higher sales for the antidepressant Cymbalta helped trim losses from generic competition to its former top-seller.
+(LLY:US), maker of the schizophrenia medicine Zyprexa, reported second-quarter profit that fell less than analysts estimated after higher sales for the antidepressant Cymbalta helped trim losses from generic competition to its former top-seller.

-Net income (LLY) declined 23 percent to $924 million, or 83 cents a share, from $1.2 billion, or $1.07, a year earlier, Indianapolis-based Lilly said today in a statement.
+Net income (LLY:US) declined 23 percent to $924 million, or 83 cents a share, from $1.2 billion, or $1.07, a year earlier, Indianapolis-based Lilly said today in a statement.
 The per- share earnings beat the 77-cent average of 15 analysts’ estimates compiled by Bloomberg.

 Revenue from Cymbalta rose 22 percent to $1.22 billion, while Zyprexa, Lilly’s former biggest-selling medicine that lost patent protection last year, saw sales fall 73 percent to $380 million.
 With Cymbalta also facing generic competition in 2013, investors have turned their focus to the company’s pipeline of experimental medicines.